 The “symptoms” of people with dyslexia can take a huge variety of different forms.
-Every person’s dyslexia appears to be unique, forming an intrinsic part of their personality and identity.
+Thus every person’s dyslexia appears to be unique, and is, therefore, a key part of their personality and identity.

-Traditionally dyslexia has been viewed as a disability and many remedial approaches focus on coping strategies involving drill and repetition.
-Davis facilitators understand the root cause of Dyslexia, Dyscalculia, ADD, Autism and other ‘Specific Learning Difficulties'(SpLD) and recognise that dyslexia is a form of intelligence – not a disability.
+Traditionally dyslexia has been viewed as a disability.
+Many remedial approaches have focused on coping strategies involving drill and repetition.
+Davis facilitators understand the root cause of Dyslexia, Dyscalculia, ADD, Autism and other ‘Specific Learning Difficulties'(SpLD).
+We recognise that dyslexia is a form of intelligence – not a disability.
 Our approach treats dyslexic intelligence with respect and uses it to address learning problems.

 Conventional methods are based on the idea that there is something wrong.
 That the student needs to learn how not to be dyslexic.
-Davis methods are based on the idea that there is something different and very creative in a dyslexic individual’s thinking style.
-During a Davis programme a facilitator will show the student how to use the medium of plasticine clay to master a greater understand of language concepts.
+Davis methods are based on the idea that there is nothing wrong.
+There is simply something different and very creative in a dyslexic individual’s thinking style.
+During a Davis programme a facilitator will show the student how to use their own thinking style to eliminate problems they may have with language-concepts.
+This is done through the medium of plasticine-clay.

 Since dyslexic students think in pictures, they have difficulty thinking with the sounds of word.
-It is thus difficult for them to try to read by breaking words down into component sounds.
+Thus it is difficult for them to try to read by breaking words down into component sounds.
+Thus

 Dyslexic students have a hard time remembering things that they do not fully understand.
 Repetition and drill are a waste of time for them and will only increase their frustration.

-Instead it uses a visual, meaning based approach to reading, relying on full understanding rather than rote learning, leading to full retention.
-This allows individuals to take control of their own learning without needing to be dependent on any outside device, medication or supplement.
+Instead they use a visual, meaning based approach to reading, relying on full understanding rather than rote learning.
+This leads to full retention allowing individuals to take control of their own learning.
+They have no need to be dependent on any outside device, medication or supplement.
 Davis facilitators know that Dyslexia and other Specific Learning Difficulties (SpLD) are neither a disease nor psychiatric condition.
-There is nothing wrong with a dyslexic’s brain, it simply works differently.
+There is nothingwrong with a dyslexic’s brain, it simply works differently.

-Effective approaches for dyslexic learners will work with their natural strengths and recognise the value of their thinking and learning styles.
-The Davis Approach recognises the dyslexic’s innate ability, puts him/her in control of it and shows how to use this control to eliminate the problems that come along with it, as this video explains:
+Effective approaches for dyslexic learners work with their natural strengths and recognise the value of their thinking and learning styles.
+The Davis Approach recognises that natural ability and puts them in control of it.
+They are then shown how to use this control to eliminate the problems that come along with it.
+As this video explains:

-The Davis methods were devised by a man who is dyslexic himself, to provide a powerful hands-on system of learning.
+The man who designed the Davis Methods is dyslexic himself.
+They provide a powerful hands-on system of learning.
 They make use of a person’s natural dyslexic intelligence and thinking style as a learning tool.
-Our one-to-one intensive programmes enable children and adults to use their own natural ability to overcome difficulties with literacy, numeracy, hand-eye coordination, handwriting, attention, focus & energy control.
+Our one-to-one intensive programmes enable children and adults to use their own natural ability to overcome any dyslexic difficulties.
+These include issues with literacy, numeracy, hand-eye coordination, handwriting, attention, focus and energy control.

-The Davis Dyslexia Correction Programme uses the dyslexic’s thinking style to deal with those negative issues that the individual wants to change; and is personalised to meet individual goals.
+The Davis Dyslexia Correction Programme uses the dyslexic’s thinking style to deal with those negative issues that the individual wants to change.
+It is personalised to meet their goals.

 This programme approaches Specific Learning Difficulties (SpLD) in a different way to other methods.
 To find out how, read How Davis is Different.

-Teenagers who have continued falling behind in their schoolwork, and often show frustration and poor self-esteem as a result.
-Typically, their learning difficulty has gradually destroyed their enjoyment of reading and school in general and, very often, they show signs of social isolation or depressed behaviour.
+Teenagers who have continued falling behind in their schoolwork and often show frustration and poor self-esteem as a result.
+Typically, their learning difficulty has gradually destroyed their enjoyment of reading and school in general.
+Moreover, they frequently show signs of social isolation or depressed behaviour.